ClickioTech/ClickioConsentSDK-Android/README.md

 fun getACString(): String?
 ```

-Returns the Google additional consent ID if it exists.
+Returns the Google additional consent string if it exists.

 ----------